JagrajAulakh/comp-4800-projects/video_player/README.md

-This program takes command line arguments: a video file, an output directory, and an optional frame number.
-It will extract the frame number (or frame 1 of not specified) and output 5 different grayscale images to the output directory.
+This program takes command line arguments: a video file, and the video's framerate.
+It will decode and output the video's frames in two separate threads.

 # Compiling and running the code